IBMTechSales/klp-workshop-labs/1152-Mono2Micro-refactorJavaAppsToMicroservices/README.md

 Let’s review the data that has been collected on the monolith:

-1.  **The code analyzer** generated three json files, where two were table json files containing specific information about the java classes and their relationships via static analysis of the code:
+1.  **The binary analyzer** generated four json files, where two were table json files containing specific information about the java classes and their relationships via static analysis of the code:

     - refTable.json
     - symTable.json
-    - The instrumenter-config.json file was generated and it is used with the binary instrumenter to produce runtime traces.
+    - instrumenter-config.json that was generated and it is used with the binary instrumenter to produce runtime traces
+    - recommender-config.properties, which specifies the location of your Java application archive on disk and the packages that were excluded or included during the analysis.

 2. The **use case recorder** generated one or more context json files that contains use case names/labels and their start and stop times